Croissants Filled with Blueberry Compote

 Leftovers

-The blueberry compote is delicious served on toast, on pancakes, or in porridge and yoghurt/vegan yoghurt.
-It would also make a great addition to vanilla or citrus cake recipes - swirl some of the compote in the cake batter or top on the already cooked cake.
+The blueberry compote is delicious served on toast, on pancakes, or in porridge and yoghurt (or vegan yoghurt).
+It would also be delicious in vanilla or citrus cake recipes – just swirl some of the compote in the cake batter or top on the already cooked cake.